thejcannon/OhTheMethodsYouCanMake/Slides.md

 Otherwise, if the object isn't related to your class nothing more is done, and to the caller it is passed.
-Therefore you can return anything from `__new__`, but what should be returned is up to you
+Therefore you can return anything from `__new__`, but what should be returned is completely up to you

 As an example of this power found in the standard library is `pathlib.Path`, whose `__new__` is "the cherry".
 The value given back to you when you construct it depends on your platform.
 Neat, you must admit

---
+---

 The opposite of `__new__` is not as exciting when employed, `__del__` is called right before an object is destroyed.